Raexyl/Zippy/README.md

  - Create rigidbody component

 Todo: -
- - Convert to dynamic lib (.so)
-	 - Should I add the .so to main linux files?
-Executable can't find the dynamic library.

  - See Core.h --> Renderer.h includes should not provide end user access to glad, glfw, Shader.h or Line.h?

  - Input should be a namespace.
- - Shader directory should probably be in same folder as final executable...

 Questions: -